 Best Practices For Converting Donors Through Donation Tiers

-To make sure you’re getting as many donors as possible, your focus should be on increasing your donation form conversion rate – which is the percent of people who actually complete a donation once they’ve landed on your site.
+To make sure you’re getting as many donors as possible, your focus should be on increasing your donation form conversion rate, which is the percentage of people who actually complete a donation once they’ve landed on your site.
+How easy it is to give makes a big difference: if your donation form is too long, too confusing, or not mobile-friendly, many potential donors will navigate away.

 However, when your donation form makes it as easy as possible to give, you can actually raise up to 2x as much, without any additional asks.
+For example, CauseVox users typically raise 82% more when they switch from a generic donation form, to a custom one helping organizations raise nearly 2x as much through their website.

 Optimizing your conversion rate and average gift size isn’t just a nice-to-have.
 It’s the difference between your organization growing and your organization barely scraping by.

-Here’s how you can use Donation Tiers to increase your donor conversion rate and drive up gift size:
+Here’s how you can use donation tiers to increase your donor conversion rate and drive up gift size.

 How Donation Tiers Drive Donor Conversion

-Finally, with some careful social science, you can use your donation tiers to subtly signal to your donors how much you really want them to give.
+With some careful social science, you can use your donation tiers to subtly signal to your donors how much you really want them to give.
 This can increase gifts overall.
 Let’s take a look at how you can use your donation tiers to increase giving.

 5 Top Tips for Donation Tiers To Convert More Donors